 Our patent coverage on GMI-1070 is based on patent filings that are wholly owned by us.
 We own six issued U.S. patents that are expected to expire between 2023 and 2029 and that cover the compound GMI-1070, GMI-1070 as a member of a class of related compounds and methods of using these compounds to modulate selectin-mediated function and for the treatment of sickle cell disease or a complication associated therewith.
 On January 25, 2013, we applied for a broadening reissue of one of these patents, U.S. Patent 7,728,117, which expires in 2029 and covers the compound GMI-1070.
 The reissue application seeks claims to, among other things, pharmaceutical compositions comprising GMI-1070.
-On November 26, 2013, the USPTO issued a Notice of Allowability for the reissue application.
-However, we do not know when or even if a reissue patent will be granted, or, if a reissue patent is granted, whether the claims under the reissue patent will be broader or narrower than the original patent.
+We do not know when or even if a reissue patent will be granted, or, if a reissue patent is granted, whether the claims under the reissue patent will be broader or narrower than the original patent.
 If granted, U.S. Patent 7,728,117 will be surrendered and the reissue patent will have the same force and effect as the original patent and the same 2029 expiration date.
-However, even if we successfully achieve reissue of the patent on such an application, the amendment of any claims may impact our ability to enforce this patent against third parties in relation to infringement occurring before the date of reissue, if the claims of the reissued patent are not substantially identical to those of the original patent, and we will not be able to enforce our reissued patent against third parties who infringement occurring before the date of reissued patent against third parties were not also infringing our original patent.
+However, even if we successfully achieve reissue of the patent on such an application, the amendment of any claims may impact our ability to enforce this patent against third parties in relation to infringement occurring before the date of reissue, if the claims of the reissued patent are not substantially identical to those of the original patent, and we will not be able to enforce our reissued patent against third parties who infringe the reissued patent, if such third parties were not also infringing our original patent.
 In addition to the above six patents, we have one U.S. patent expected to expire in 2030 that covers the use of GMI-1070, specifically and as a member of a class, to inhibit metastasis of a cancer of the blood.
 We have one pending U.S. patent application which has recently been allowed by the USPTO that covers GMI-1070, specifically or as a member of a class, as well as the use of these compounds, to inhibit selectin-mediated function and to treat platelet-mediated disease or a thrombosis disease.
 If this patent is issued, it is expected to expire in 2029.
 We have two additional patents and one additional patent application that cover compounds closely related to GMI-1070 and compositions thereof.